 Talking on the phone isn’t a popular form of communication anymore.
-But calling a teammate or business associate is more personal than a text.
+But calling a teammate or business associate is more personal than an email or instant message.
 Speaking directly to a person allows you to explain your situation better and you may be able to get a response faster.
 Here are some tips to keep in mind when communicating by phone:

 - Find a quiet place: Avoid busy areas or places with distractions.
 Use headphones to help control the external noise.

 - Good reception: If you know a certain part of your home doesn’t have the greatest coverage, avoid that area while on the phone.

 - Clear audio: Speaker phone or car Bluetooth doesn’t always pick up audio well.
 Make sure they can hear your answers and not your surroundings.

 - Charge your phone: Charge your phone before the meeting to ensure it will last for the conversation.
 If you know your phone dies quickly, have a charger handy.

 - Timing: Returning a phone call you received at 10 a.m. at 9 p.m. is not professional practice.
 Try to return calls as soon as possible or wait until the next day around the same time.